 Total investment return at net asset value has been calculated assuming a purchase at net asset value at the beginning of the period and a sale at net asset value at the end of the period; and assumes reinvestment of dividends, capital gain distributions and return of capital distributions/allocations, if any, in accordance with the provisions of the dividend reinvestment plan.
 Net asset value equals total Fund assets net of Fund expenses such as operating costs and management fees.
 Total investment return at net asset value is not annualized for periods less than one year.

 The Adviser has contractually agreed to limit expenses of the Portfolio.
 This expense limitation agreement excludes interest, taxes, investment-related costs, leverage expenses, and extraordinary expenses and may be subject to possible recoupment.
 Please see the Portfolio's prospectus for more information.
+The expense limits will continue through at least 2021-05-01.
 Expenses are being waived to the contractual cap.

 The Standard and Poor's 500 Index is an unmanaged capitalization-weighted index of 500 stocks designed to measure performance of the broad domestic economy through changes in the aggregate market value of 500 stocks representing all major industries.
 The index does not reflect fees, brokerage commissions, taxes or other expenses of investing.
 Investors cannot invest directly in an index.